 The tester is provided as a gzipped tar ball, which can be downloaded from the course web site.
-You can be use it to run the tests for your project.

-This directory contains a test driver Tests.py, a submission checker Grade.py, and the subdirectory testsuite contains Javalette test programs.
+This directory contains a test driver (Grade.hs, RunCommand.hs and KompTest.hs) that can be used to run the tests for your project.
+The subdirectory testsuite contains Javalette test programs.